France's Macron: Russia has one goal - the surrender of Ukraine | Law-Order

 French President Emmanuel Macron told the G7 summit that Russia had one goal in mind - the surrender of Ukraine.

-"Right not, it is clear, Russia's attack on Ukraine's territory has one objective - the surrender of Ukraine," said Macron.
+"Right now, it is clear, Russia's attack on Ukraine's territory has one objective - the surrender of Ukraine," said Macron.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)